 Moles (Talpa europaea) belong to the mammal family Talpidae.
 Moles are very common throughout Britain, however, they are rarely seen as they spend almost their entire life underground.
-The Mole pre-breeding season population is estimated to be around 31,000,000.
+The British Moles pre-breeding season population is estimated to be around 31,000,000.

 Male moles are called ‘boars’ and female moles are called ‘sows’.
 A group of moles is called a ‘labour’.

 Moles measure around 14 centimetres in length and have a 2.8 centimetre tail.
 Moles are built highly adapted for their underground digging way of life.
 A mole can dig its way through an amazing 14 metres of soil in just one hour.